huyhieupham/3D-Face-Recognition/README.md

 # 3D Face Datasets

-This repository contains a list of 3D face datasets.
-Each has a short description, year published and download url.
-Note that, the first 8 datasets (e.g. ) are most often used as training and validation data for deep learning-based 3D face recognition approaches.
+This repository provides a list of 3D face datasets.
+Each dataset contains the original reference, a short description, year published and download URL.
+Note that, the first 8 datasets (e.g. FRGCv2, BU3-DFE, Bosphorus, Texes FRD, BU4DFE, CASIA, UMB DB, 3D-TEC, and ND-2006 and LS3D-W) are most often used as training and validation data for deep learning-based 3D face recognition approaches.
 To the best of my knowledge, the LS3DFace (https://arxiv.org/pdf/1711.05942.pdf) is the largest 3D face dataset to date, which contains 1,853 identities with 31,860 scans.
-This is in fact a merged dataset from the most challenging public datasets (FRGCv2, BU3-DFE, Bosphorus, Texes FRD, BU4DFE, CASIA, UMB DB, 3D-TEC, and ND-2006).
+This is in fact a merged dataset from the most challenging public datasets.

 <p align="center">
 <img src="https://github.com/huyhieupham/3D-Face-Recognition/blob/master/figures/3d_face_data.png" width="550" height="280">